sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-tclreadline-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for the tclreadline library
+Short desc    : Development files for the tclreadline library
 URL          : http://tclreadline.sourceforge.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : The tclreadline-devel package includes the header file and library
+Descript     : The tclreadline-devel package includes the header file and library
              : necessary for developing programs which use the tclreadline library.
 ```